Al Qaeda group vows to attack Syrian rebels, opposition leaders

 "Those who are from battalions raising the flags of Islam, who tricked you?
 Who implicated you and made you sign to fight against the mujahideen (holy warriors)?"

+Rebel groups last week launched what appeared to be a series of coordinated strikes against ISIL in northern and eastern Syria after months of increasing tensions with the group, which has alienated many Syrians in rebel-held regions.
+The fighting was endorsed by the opposition's mainstream National Council, which is backed by Western and Gulf states.

-In Adnani's audio message, he also told ISIL fighters to "pluck the heads" of any leaders of the Syrian National Coalition - the internationally recognised opposition - or rebel groups tied to them.
+Adnani also told ISIL fighters to "pluck the heads" of any National Coalition leaders or rebel groups tied to them.

 "Kill them wherever you find them and without dignity," he said.
 "They launched this war against us and started it ...
 Therefore anyone who is a member of this entity is a legitimate target for us wherever he may be, unless he declares his innocence from this sect in public and renounces his fight against the mujahideen."